syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/system-requirements.md

 ---
 layout: post
-title: System Requirements in ##Platform_Name## Controls
+title: System Requirements in ASP .NET Core EJ2 - Syncfusion
-description: Learn here all about system requirements with supported frameworks in Syncfusion ##Platform_Name## Controls and more.
+description: Checkout and learn here all about the system requirements needed to use Syncfusion ASP .NET Core EJ2 Components.
 platform: ej2-asp-core-mvc
 control: System Requirements
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# System Requirements for ASP.NET Core Controls
+# System Requirements for ASP .NET Core EJ2 Components

 To get started with ASP.NET Core application, ensure the following software to be installed in the machine.